tilemill-project/tilemill/README.md

 # Latest Status - Jan 22, 2019

-Tilemill has now been updated from the great work of [TileOven](https://github.com/florianf/tileoven), which was merged back into this project.
-The current goal is to update TileMill's dependencies to current versions and bring back GUI apps for each platform using Electron.

-Changes from [TileOven](https://github.com/florianf/tileoven) were pulled on Jan 20, 2019.

 # General Info
 TileMill is a modern map design studio powered by [Node.js](https://nodejs.org) and [Mapnik](https://mapnik.org).